 The Court has amended Rule 47 of the Rules of Court which relates to lodging an Application as a natural or legal person, group of individuals or an NGO.
-The Court has considerably changed its practice in processing applications when they are first lodged.
-This Section of Practical Tips concentrates on the new practice.
-It is therefore intended to draw attention to these major changes and to alert practitioners to sources of information about the new practice.
+The Court's practice in processing new applications is very strict.
+The practical tips cuttined in this section concentrate on the new practice.
+It is also intended to alert practitioners to sources of information about the new practice, which is intended to accelerate the Court's examination of valid applications.

-Applicants and lawyers should be aware that the formal requirements for lodging an application with the Court are applied strictly and that any departure from the rules and practice may only be accepted if it is properly explained and is justified.
+The formal requirements for lodging an application are applied strictly.
+Any departure from the rules and practice may only be accepted if it is properly explained and is justified.
 Applications which are determined not to comply with these strict requirements are treated as not having been submitted and are wholly ineffective.
 You have been warned.